Using Formulas in DT_ACTION_LEVEL_LOOKUP

 SINGLE_MIXED

-LOOKUP_SOURCE (25 char): If this action level is from an environmental agency, the agency's name or an abbreviation of the name is appropriate for the source column.
+LOOKUP_SOURCE (25 char): If this action level is from an environmental agency, the agency's name or an abbreviation of the name is appropriate for the source field.
 Example: USEPA

-LOOKUP_CODE (40 char): This column is used to create different categories for each source.
-Combining land use and matrix would be common entries for the code column.
+LOOKUP_CODE (40 char): Used to create different categories for each source.
+Combining land use and matrix would be common entries for the LOOKUP_CODE.
 Example: Comm_Surf_Soil

-LOOKUP_METHOD (255 char): The entries in this column must match the method name exactly.
+LOOKUP_METHOD (255 char): The entries must match the method name exactly.
 In this case, that would be SINGLE_MIXED.

-PARAM_CODE (CAS_RN in the EDD) (20 char): This entry must equal the value in the PARAM_CODE column of DT_ACTION_LEVEL_PARAMETER.
+PARAM_CODE (CAS_RN in the EDD) (20 char): This entry must equal the value in the PARAM_CODE field of the DT_ACTION_LEVEL_PARAMETER table.

-These first four columns are the link between DT_ACTION_LEVEL_PARAMETER and DT_ACTION_LEVEL_LOOKUP.
+Note: These first four fields are the link between the DT_ACTION_LEVEL_PARAMETER and DT_ACTION_LEVEL_LOOKUP tables.

-COMPARISON_GROUP (integer): This column is not used in the SINGLE_MIXED.
+COMPARISON_GROUP (integer): This field is not used in the SINGLE_MIXED method.

 COMPARISON_ID (20 char): The CAS_RN of the analyte whose value will be used in the lookup and/or calculation process.

-COMPARISON_OPERATOR (10 char): This column and the other columns are populated as explained in the help article SINGLE_LOOKUP or it is populated with CALC, and the other columns are populated as explained above in the SINGLE_FORMULA section.
+COMPARISON_OPERATOR (10 char): This field and the other columns are populated as explained in the help article SINGLE_LOOKUP or is populated with "CALC", and the other columns are populated as explained above in the SINGLE_FORMULA section.

 REMARK (2000 char): A remark that will be placed in ACTION_LEVEL_NOTE (only the first 255 characters will fit in ACTION_LEVEL_NOTE).